qaalabs/DE5M4/docs/b-plan/ex1-identify-epics.md

-# Exercise 1: Identify Epics
+# Solo Activity: 1- Identify Epics

-## Introduction to the Exercise
+## Introduction to the Activity

 Now that we've learned about Agile principles, we're going to practice one of the fundamental planning activities: **organising requirements into epics**.